 Our approach to accessibility

-We aim for our website to meet the World Wide Web Consortium Accessibility Guidelines (version two) “Double-A” standard.
+We aim for our website to meet the World Wide Web Consortium Accessibility Guideline (version 2) 'Double-A' standard.

-This is currently the recommended minimum standard for council websites.
+This is the recommended minimum standard for council websites.

-We are aware that some areas of our website don't meet the standard of accessibility we aim for generally.
+We are aware that some areas of our website don't meet the standards of accessibility we aim for generally.

-These are usually the applications accessed from our web pages and we are working with suppliers to try and improve the accessibility standard in these areas.
+These are usually the applications and third party systems linked from our web pages and we are working with suppliers to try and improve accessibility in these areas.

 If you have difficulty accessing any area of our website please let us know.